sioaeko/Uptime-Checker/README.md

-# Uptime Checker Serverless
+# Uptime Monitor

 ![Fotoram io(1)](https://github.com/user-attachments/assets/e5219d1f-e298-41dd-bb8c-8c29cd4ae115)

-Uptime Checker is a simple tool to monitor the availability and SSL certificate status of specified URLs.
+Uptime Monitor is a simple tool to monitor the availability and SSL certificate status of specified URLs.
 This project provides a web interface to add URLs for monitoring and an API to check their status.
 This version is optimized for serverless deployment on Vercel.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/sioaeko/Uptime-monitor-vercel)